 The bottom line

-Superwhisper and Infina agree on the two big things (on-device transcription and ownership over subscriptions) and split on everything else.
+Superwhisper and Infina agree on the big one (transcription that runs on your Mac, offline) and split on everything else.

-Superwhisper is a strong dictation utility: free tier, more platforms, more languages, more models, meetings and files, longer track record.
+Superwhisper is a strong dictation utility: free tier, lower price, more platforms, more languages, more models, meetings and files, longer track record.

 Infina is the better voice-first workflow, and for AI work it's not close.
-It's the one that completes the dictate, send, switch-apps loop hands-free, adds OS-level voice control, and costs $99 instead of $249.99.
+It's the one that completes the dictate, send, switch-apps loop hands-free and adds OS-level voice control, on-device, for a flat $99/year with nothing metered.

-If you need a free tier or an app beyond the Mac, get Superwhisper.
+If price, a free tier, or an app beyond the Mac is what matters, get Superwhisper.
 If you work on a Mac and talk to AI tools all day, get Infina, and if we're wrong, the refund takes one email.
 For the wider field, see our roundup of the best dictation apps for Mac.